timothestes/obs-land-of-redemption-script/README.md

 - Your Source Name should match a text source in OBS!
 ![Alt text](assets/image.png)

-- Your Lackey User Name should match your username you have in Lackey (optional)
+- Your Lackey User Name should match your username you have in Lackey (optional, used for sorting the output)

 ### 4) Once the Script is ready, open up lackey and drag a card into the Land of Redemption, then **save the game**.